greatscottgadgets/luna/README.md

 * `luna` -- the primary LUNA python toolkit; generates gateware and provides USB functionality
   * `luna/gateware` -- the core gateware components for LUNA; and utilities for stitching them together
 * `examples` -- simple LUNA-related examples; mostly gateware-targeted, currently
-* `docs` -- sources for the LUNA Sphinx documentation.
+* `docs` -- sources for the LUNA Sphinx documentation
 * `contrib` -- contributed/non-core components; such as udev rules
-* `applets` -- pre-made gateware applications that provide useful functionality on their own (e.g. are more than examples)
+* `applets` -- pre-made gateware applications that provide useful functionality on their own (e.g., are more than examples)

 ## Project Documentation

 LUNA's documentation is captured on [Read the Docs](https://luna.readthedocs.io/en/latest/).
-Raw documentation sources are is in the `docs` folder.
+Raw documentation sources are in the `docs` folder.

 ## Related Projects